sobanieca/jsonr/readme.md

 - :microscope: Are you searching how to change request method in `curl` because you don't use it that often?
 - :clipboard: Are you working with modern json http api's?
+- :dash: Do you want to write smoke tests for your api?

-If you've answered at least 1 `yes` then you're at right place. `jsonr` is a simple CLI tool for interacting with json http api's.
+If you've answered at least 1 `yes` then you're at right place. `jsonr` is a simple CLI tool for interacting with json http api's and write simple smoke tests.
 It's available from your terminal anytime when you need it (so you don't need to switch context) and it's not aimed to be an ultimate solution for everything.
 That's why it's so simple to use.

 ![image](./jsonr.png)